-KVM and serial devices may support 256-bit AES encryption, which CC-SG also supports as of release 4.1.
+KVM and serial devices may support 256-bit AES encryption, which CC-SG also supports.
 If the device is set to the default encryption mode "auto-negotiate", the device will negotiate with CC-SG to select an appropriate encryption level to function with CC-SG.